 - Acceptance is automatic with an earned average of 2.7 or above in preliminary courses in the department concerned;

-- Acceptance is at the discretion of the major supervisor if the average in such courses falls between 2.0 and 2.7;
+- Acceptance is at the discretion of the Chair of the major department if the average in such courses falls between 2.0 and 2.7;

 - Acceptance is rare but may be contingent upon further work in the department if the average falls below 2.0;